Willie Smith (tight end)

-Willie Smith (born August 6, 1964) is an American former professional football tight end who played one season with the Miami Dolphins of the National Football League (NFL).
+Willie Smith (born August 6, 1964) is an American former professional football player who was a tight end for one season with the Miami Dolphins of the National Football League (NFL).
 He played college football for the Miami Hurricanes, earning consensus All-American honors in 1985.
 He was selected by the Cleveland Browns in the 10th round of the 1986 NFL draft.

 Early life

 Willie Smith was born on August 6, 1964, in Jacksonville, Florida.
 He attended Englewood High School in Jacksonville.
 He earned first-team all-state honors at defensive back his junior year and second-team all-state honors at wide receiver his senior year.
 Smith was also named all-state in basketball and track.

 College career

 Smith was a member of the 1983 Miami Hurricanes team that were consensus national champions.
 He caught 66 passes for 852 yards and five touchdowns in 1984, earning Associated Press second-team All-American honors.
 His 66 receptions was the most among independents that year.
 He recorded 48 receptions for 669 yards and one touchdown in 1985, garnering consensus All-American recognition.
 Smith skipped his senior year to enter the 1986 NFL draft.
 He was inducted into the University of Miami Sports Hall of Fame in 2023.